 One is the price of commodities that are being produced and the other is the general market condition.
-Over the last few years the trend in the prices of precious metals, in particular gold, has been mixed on the spot basis as well as the average trailing prices of the metals.
-The gold price has been fluctuating between \$2050 US and \$1800 per ounce over the last few months and since the middle of November it has been trending downward toward \$1800.
-Subsequent to the year end the price of gold has dropped to as low as \$1680 US.
+Over the last few years the trend in the prices of precious metals, in particular gold, has been mixed on the spot basis But generally upward, as well as the average trailing prices of the metals.
+The gold price has been fluctuating between US \$1850 and \$1950 per ounce over the last few months but is expected to increase given current inflationary pressure.
+Inflation is a major concern in the world in general, at this time, with price increases in petroleum products as well as commodities needed to build plants for mineral extraction,